kubiyabot/terraform-modules/jit-permissions-guardians/terraform/README.md

 ```

 > ⚠️ **IMPORTANT**:
-> - AWS tools are automatically included and cannot be modified
+> - AWS policy generator tool is automatically included and cannot be modified
+> - This tool creates virtual tools based on your policy configuration
 > - Additional tools are loaded from their source repositories
 > - Actual permissions are determined by the runner's OPA policies
 > - Access to these tools varies based on user roles and policy configurations